halilibrahimcelik/movie-app/README.md

 --I practiced my knowledge regarding using React custom hooks and and protected routes in this project.

 --I also added authorization option with Google accounts as well.
+In addition I also add forgot the password link so that the user can get reset email if they forget their password